claurennt/Discord-Backup-BOT/README.md

 5. Choose the server and authorize.
 Your BOT is now connected!
 6. Store the SERVER ID in your .env file as DISCORD_SERVER_ID
 7. Store the the MongoDB connection string in your .env file as MONGO_DB_CONNECTION_URI
-8. Store a secred confirmation command in your .env file as BACKUP_LOAD_CONFIRMATION_COMMAND
+8. Store a secret confirmation command in your .env file as BACKUP_LOAD_CONFIRMATION_COMMAND

 ## Specifications